devfacet/composedql/README.md

 - Dots are accessors for accessing object properties
 - Tildes are identifier for resources
 - Resources point different data structures
-- Parentheses are separators for resource contexts
+- Parentheses are wrapper for resource contexts
 - Resource contexts contain fields for their resources

 ### Notes

-This repository provides composed query parser and specifications.
+This repository provides composed query language parser and specifications.

 ### Installation